Cloud Native PostgreSQL

 Applications that reside in the same Kubernetes cluster can access the PostgreSQL database using a service which is solely managed by the operator, without having to worry about changes of the primary role following a failover or a switchover.
 Applications that reside outside the Kubernetes cluster, need to configure an Ingress object to expose the service via TCP.

 You can evaluate Cloud Native PostgreSQL for free.
 You need a valid license key to use Cloud Native PostgreSQL in production.

-Currently, based on the Operator Capability Levels model, users can expect a "Level III - Full Lifecycle" set of capabilities from the Cloud Native PostgreSQL Operator.
+Based on the Operator Capability Levels model, users can expect a "Level V - Auto Pilot" set of capabilities from the Cloud Native PostgreSQL Operator.

-Cloud Native PostgreSQL requires Kubernetes 1.16 or higher, tested on AWS, Google, Azure (with multiple availability zones).
+Cloud Native PostgreSQL requires Kubernetes 1.16 or higher.

 Supported PostgreSQL versions